ST10474729-NithilanPadayachee/main/README.md

 CHRISTOFFEL APP : READEME
  React Native mobile application for managing a cafe menu with beverages, main meals, and desserts.
 Overview
 Christoffel App has a Barista Bliss menu management app features that allows users to browse menu items, add new items, filter by category, and view average prices.
-The app features a warm, inviting color scheme and an intuitive interface designed for cafe staff and customers.
+The app features a warm, inviting color scheme and an intuitive interface designed for cafe staff and customers
 Features

 Browse Menu Items: View all cafe items with images, descriptions, and prices